Profile

 Byrne House SF6

-Prior to this position, she held an ESRC Postdoctoral Fellowship in the Geography Department at Durham University, where she also completed her PhD in 2017.
+Prior to this position, she held an ESRC Postdoctoral Fellowship in the Geography Department at Durham University, where she completed her PhD in 2017.
 Her fellowship Forensic Citizens: The Politics of Searching for Disappeared Persons analysed citizen-led forms of forensic governance in contexts of protracted conflict (e.g. Colombia and Mexico).
-For the last seven years, Arely has examined grass-roots forensic practices such as the collection of DNA data, the analysis of victims’ records, the use of GPS, CCTV images and drones to aid in the location of clandestine burial sites.

 From 2014-2016, while pursuing her PhD, Arely was the Co-Investigator in the ESRC-funded project ‘Citizen Led Forensics: DNA & data-banking as technologies of disruption-a novel way to learn and intervene in the search for the disappeared in Mexico’.
 This project set the basis for a participatory research strategy to jointly create and design, with families of disappeared persons, two citizen-led forensic technologies: A data registry of disappearances; and the first DNA database created for, and by, relatives of the disappeared.
-Dr Cruz-Santiago’s research has informed this research agenda since 2011, when received seed funds to launch the feasibility study to create ‘Citizen-Led forensics’ as PI of a grant supported by Singularity University.
+Dr Cruz-Santiago’s research has informed this research agenda since 2011, when she received seed funds to launch a feasibility study to create a ‘Citizen-led DNA Database’ via funds awarded by Singularity University (Palo Alto, California).

-Dr Cruz-Santiago is advisor to the IOM (Missing Migrants Project) and member of the global community of practice ICRC Missing Persons Project.
+Dr Cruz-Santiago has been advisor to the IOM (Missing Migrants Project), is member of ICRC's Missing Persons Project global community of practice and member of the panel of experts at the International Commission on Missing Persons (ICMP).

 Research interests